 So to make this perfectly simple… er, uhm, imperfectly simple, we’ll go through this nice and easy.

-Your Complete Guide to the French Imperfect Tense
+- When to Use the French Imperfect Tense

 The Building Blocks of the Imperfect Tense

 Pay close attention, because this is a tense that will not quit.
 You’ll hear it in movies, in literature and just about any conversation.

 Before we get into the semantics of the imperfect tense, let’s get through the easiest part: forming it.
 Luckily, for those of you who are already hiding under your desk from PTSD from forming the perfect tense, the imperfect is not a compound tense and has way way way fewer irregular verbs than the perfect.
 So come out of there, will ya?